slatedb/slatedb/rfcs/0004-checkpoints.md

     /// Called to destroy the database at the given path.
 If `soft` is true, This method will
     /// set the destroyed_at_s field in the manifest.
 The GC will clean up the db after some
     /// time has passed, and all checkpoints have either been deleted or expired.
 As part of
-    /// cleaning up the db, the GC will also remove the database’s checkpoint from the source
+    /// cleaning up the db, the GC will also remove the database’s checkpoint from the parent
     /// database.
 If `soft` is false, then all cleanup will be performed by the call to this
     /// method.
 If `soft` is false, the destroy will return SlateDbError::InvalidDeletion if
     /// there are any remaining non-expired checkpoints.